True Grit: Dust Bowl Survivors

 But just as entire families in Oklahoma, Texas, Colorado, Nebraska and other states abandoned their homes in search of a new start, countless other farmers held their own, suffering through the very worst of the Dust Bowl years, battling for every ear of corn, every grain of wheat, every leaf of lettuce on farms they had worked, in some cases, for generations.

-Here, LIFE.com offers a series of remarkable, revealing photos — most of which never ran in LIFE magazine — by the great Alfred Eisenstaedt.
-But these pictures don’t follow “Okies” as they leave their world behind.
+Here, LIFE.com offers a series of revealing photos — most of which never ran in LIFE magazine — by the great Alfred Eisenstaedt.
+These pictures don’t follow “Okies” as they leave their world behind.
 Instead, Eisenstaedt’s photos chronicle the hardscrabble existence of Oklahoma farmers who stayed: families who fought to keep their livelihoods and their homesteads during those lean, unforgiving years after the Dust Bowl — according to the history books, at least — came to an end.